 The Board of

-Directors serves as the governing body of the association with full
+Directors collectively serve as the governing body of the association with full

 power and authority to conduct, manage, and direct the business of the